+We’ve all found ourselves in a low-key relationship at some point.
 You have a major crush on someone and can’t help but think about them every second of the day.
-Finally, they notice you and you end up seeing more of them.
-Things advance a little and you’re spending even more time together.
+Finally, they notice you, and you end up seeing more of them.
+Things advance a little, and you’re spending even more time together.

-Firstly, it’s perfectly fine to be in a low key relationship if that’s what you both want.
-This means that you’re taking things slow, not rushing into anything, casual about it all, and not declaring your love for one another on every social media platform that you’re a member of.
+It’s perfectly fine to be in a low-key relationship if that’s what you both want.
+This means that you’re taking things slow, not rushing into anything, and being casual about it all.
+You’re not declaring your love for one another on every social media platform just yet.

 You might be seen out in public together occasionally, but it’s not a regular thing.
 You might have mutual friends and hang out as a group.
 But you’re not introducing them to other friends and family just yet.